-The 2010 water year rainfall (27.46 inches) was significantly higher than 1990 rainfall (13.1 inches) and higher than the average rainfall (21.43 inches).
+The 2012 water year rainfall (13.94 inches) was very similar to 1990 rainfall (13.1 inches) and lower than the average rainfall (21.39 inches).
 The reference condition in 1990 was after four years of drought.
-In 2010, after a year of above average rainfall following three years of below average rainfall, we would still expect the baseflow to be "wetter" than 1990.
+In 2012, after two years of above average rainfall following three years of below average rainfall, we would still expect the baseflow to be "wetter" than 1990.
 We would also expect the specific conductance profiles to be lower than the 1990 reference measurements.
 Both baseflow and specific conductance expectations were met.